Add

 • The number of pages and articles

-• Additional features (addition of CTAs, summary...)
+• Additional features (adding CTAs, table of contents, etc.)

 • SEO optimization